for 'overall satisfaction' in Biosciences of the Russell Group universities included in the National Student Survey 2022

 Get a taste of university-level study on one of York's free short courses, including our subject course, 'Bugs, brains and beasts'.

 You’ll study and learn with academics who are active researchers, experts in their field and have a passion for their subjects.
 Our approach to teaching will provide you with the knowledge, opportunities, and support you need to grow and succeed in a global workplace.
 Find out more about our approach to teaching and learning.

 Teaching is delivered by academic scientists with additional contributions from clinical researchers.
 Throughout your course there will be strong links between your studies, scientific research and clinical applications.
 Our approach to teaching will provide you with the knowledge, opportunities and support you need to grow and succeed in a global workplace.
 You may be taught by the following methods:

 Cutting-edge research informs all our teaching activities, and our friendly, approachable, and accessible staff are experts in their respective fields.
-Small-group teaching and tutorials of five or six students are an important part of our courses.
+Small-group teaching and tutorials of five or six students are an important part of our programmes.
 There is a very wide range of tutorials to choose from and they help develop your essay writing, problem solving and communication skills.
-Tutorials are one of the opportunities we offer to have informal scientific discussions with a member of staff about topical issues
+Tutorials are an excellent way to engage in informal scientific discussions with a member of staff about topical issues.

 You will attend lectures where we will deliver stimulating and thought-provoking perspectives on the major global challenges in biosciences of the 21st century.

 Practicals are designed to help you to develop laboratory skills and to become familiar with a wide range of practical techniques, training you to use methods precisely and encouraging you to objectively assess the reliability of your results.